ComedicChimera/chai-lang.dev/content/_index.md

 Most of the tools you will need to build applications are part of the standard library and obtaining and installing new packages to supplement your needs is a trivial endeavor.

-For larger, more sophisticated projects, Whirlwind ships with a project management tool (think *much* smaller NPM) called Blend *insert link*.
-This will not only manage local dependencies but also handle static and dynamic linking for you should you need it for your project.
+For larger, more sophisticated projects, Whirlwind's module system helps to organize your project, manage dependencies, and handle all linking for you.
+It is built into the standard compiler and streamlines the process of building and maintaining your project into a single, simple construct.

 Finally, Whirlwind supports C binding natively, and Blend is even capable of automatically generating bindings for you based on a preexisting C library.

 #### Performance

 Whirlwind doesn't just look good: it also runs blazing-fast.
-It has a very lightweight runtime and runs without a garbage collector minimizing performance overhead.
-This coupled with a lean, mean memory model out for blood, and you get results:

-*insert graph of speed and of memory usage*

-Whirlwind's compiler back-end is built using the [LLVM IR compiler infrastructure](https://llvm.org/docs/index.html).
+Despite its garbage collector, Whirlwind has a very lightweight runtime.
+Moreover, Whirlwind's compiler back-end is built using the [LLVM IR compiler infrastructure](https://llvm.org/docs/index.html).
 This means that the IR Whirlwind generates will be transformed into efficient assembly using one of the most performant and powerful tools in the compilation world, and, with optimization enabled, your code is put through LLVM's battle-hardened optimizers to produce a ridiculously well-optimized output.
+These features all combine to produce impressive results:

+**TODO: insert graph of speed and of memory usage**

 #### Reliability

-Whirlwind's error handling, memory model, type system, and other features work together to create language that doesn't just run fast -- it runs well.
-Whirlwind applications are robust by design -- writing good Whirlwind also implies writing reliable applications.
+Whirlwind's error handling, type system, concurrency model, and many other features work together to create language that is safe and reliable.
+Writing good, effective Whirlwind is equivalent to writing a robust application.

-*insert some demonstration of this point*
+**TODO: insert some demonstration of this point**

 #### Concurrency